We have a small manufacturing unit with about 30 employees, including daily wage workers and technical/administrative staff.

 From India, Bangalore

-Every termination, except by way of punishment, is treated to be "retrenchment" under Industrial Disputes Act 1947.
-If you terminate any workman by way of punishment, then, as per settled principles of law, he has to be provided opportunity of defence.
-Therefore, conducting a formal domestic enquiry is must for dismissing a workman.
+Every termination, except by way of punishment, is treated as "retrenchment" under the Industrial Disputes Act of 1947.
+If you terminate any worker as a form of punishment, then, according to established legal principles, they must be given the opportunity to defend themselves.
+Therefore, conducting a formal domestic inquiry is necessary when dismissing a worker.

 - S.K.
 Mittal